gustafnk/microservice-websites/index.md

 #### [Less room for change of framework](#less-room-for-change-of-framework)

 On the server-side, we can partition our systems basically however we want and use different languages and frameworks for the different parts.
-There is certainly a cost associated with using multiple languages/frameworks at the same time, but this cost is mostly “cognitive" for the organisation.
+There is certainly a cost associated with using multiple languages/frameworks at the same time, but this cost is mostly "cognitive" for the organisation.
 The big upside with allowing for multiple languages/frameworks is that the system can be migrated from using tech A to using tech B over a quite long period of time, without the user being aware of it.

 On the client-side however, the cost of doing the same move would be much higher, since the end-user needs to download/parse/execute a double amount of code for the length of the migration.
 This means that the amount of time that the migration is active is a cost factor as well.
 And we suspect that this could be a reason behind why teams often want to rewrite their client-side web applications instead of migrating them.